Skip to Content

 Why is it important to reduce scope 3 emissions

-Why do companies need to focus on scope 3 – and how can they do this?
+Why do companies need to focus on scope 3 emissions – and how can they do this?

 Doing so makes good business sense: by becoming a link in the value chain that helps other businesses reduce their scope 3 emissions and meet climate targets, companies also become more attractive to sustainability-minded consumers, as well as investors.